fireundubh/playwithfire/about.md

 I have been a mod author since 1995.
 My mods are consistently top ranked, and my work has been featured on GameSpot, Kotaku, and various YouTube channels where whose videos have received 1.5M+ views.
 I also develop tools for other mod authors in Python, C#, C++, and Delphi.

-In the real world, I'm a producer in the game industry with 20 years of experience, from testing to executive management.
+In the real world, I'm a technical producer with 20 years of experience in the game industry, from testing to marketing.
+I've worked on games for PC, Mac, Linux, and PlayStation devices.

 More than playing games, I enjoy figuring out how they work, how to take them apart, and how to put them back together again better than before.

 All mods I create are released free of charge and sometimes the tools I make are open sourced.